 This reports presents findings from military court observations between 2010 and 2011.
-The report found that only about 6% of minors were released on bail whereas the rest were detained until the end of the proceedings against them.
-The vast majority of files were based on the defendants’ confessions, given during police interrogations, and on incrimination by boys of similar ages given in the same circumstances.
+The report found that only about 6% of minors were released on bail whereas the rest were detained until the end of the proceedings.
+The vast majority of files were based on the defendants' confessions, given during police interrogations, and on incrimination by boys given in the same circumstances.
 100% of cases ended in conviction.

 This report considers the involvement of UK/Danish security company G4S in providing security at settlements and equipment to Israeli checkpoints and prisons.
-Under Article 76 of the Fourth Geneva Convention it is a “grave breach” to transfer and imprison protected persons out of occupied territory.
-In spite of this provision, 19 out of 20 facilities used by the Israeli Prison Service to imprison Palestinians, including children, are located outside the West Bank.
+Under the Fourth Geneva Convention it is a grave breach to transfer and imprison protected persons out of occupied territory.
+In spite of this provision, 19 out of 20 facilities used to imprison Palestinians are located outside the West Bank.

 This report covers human rights abuses in 2010.
-Reports indicate that Israeli authorities routinely arrested minors at checkpoints, on the street, at night, and in early morning house raids, and transferred them to one of eight detention facilities for interrogation.
+Reports indicate that Israeli authorities routinely arrested minors at checkpoints, on the street, at night, and in early morning house raids, and transfer them to one of eight detention facilities for interrogation.
 In most cases authorities reportedly failed to inform parents where their children would be taken.
-Reports also indicate that authorities tortured and abused minors to coerce confessions, which were frequently written in Hebrew.
+Reports also indicate torture and abuse of minors to coerce confessions.

 |UN Human Rights Committee - Concluding Observations (July 2010)|

-In its Concluding Observations of Israel’s periodic report under the Convention on Civil and Political Rights, the Committee recognised Israel’s security concerns whilst stressing the need to observe and guarantee human rights in accordance with the Convention.
-The Committee expressed concern at allegations of torture, cruel, inhuman or degrading treatment of child detainees.
+In its Concluding Observations of Israel's periodic report under the Convention on Civil and Political Rights, the Committee recognised Israel's security concerns whilst stressing the need to respect human rights.
+The Committee expressed concern at allegations of torture of child detainees.
 The Committee recommended that children be given prompt access to a lawyer and all interrogations be audio-visually recorded.